trampgeek/moodle-qtype_coderunner/Readme.md

 ![Syntax error](http://coderunner.org.nz/pluginfile.php/56/mod_page/content/23/Selection_062.png)

-Obviously, writing questions using custom graders is much harder than using the normal built-in equality based grader.
+Obviously, writing questions using tempalte graders is much harder than using the normal built-in equality based grader.
 It is usually possible to ask the question in a different way that avoids the need for a custom grader.
 In the above example, you would have to ask yourself if it mightn't have been